tokio-rs/website/content/docs/getting-started/hello-world.md

 `listener.incoming()` returns a [`Stream`] of accepted connections.
 A [`Stream`] is kind of like an asynchronous iterator.

-Each comabinator function takes ownership of necessary state as well as the callback to perform and returns a new `Future` or `Stream` that has the additional "step" sequenced.
+Each combinator function takes ownership of necessary state as well as the callback to perform and returns a new `Future` or `Stream` that has the additional "step" sequenced.

-Returned futures and streams are lazy, i.e., no work is performed when calling the comabinator.
+Returned futures and streams are lazy, i.e., no work is performed when calling the combinator.
 Instead, once all the asynchronous steps are sequenced, the final `Future` (representing the task) is spawned on an executor.
 This is when the work that was previously defined starts getting run.